espressif/esp-faq/docs/en/software-framework/peripherals.rst

 --------------

-When using ESP8266 RTOS SDK v2.1 and previous versions, how to set LOG to UART1?
+When using ESP8266 RTOS SDK v2.1 and previous versions, how to set log to UART1?
 ----------------------------------------------------------------------------------------------------------------

-  After initializing UART1, you can switch LOG to UART1 via API:
+  After initializing UART1, you can switch log to UART1 via API:

   .. code-block:: c